-How to get started with any wireless home router
+Here's everything you need to know about setting up your wireless router

 Step 3: Create a username and password, or find the existing one

-For most new routers, you’ll be asked to create an administrator username and password.
+Your router app should automatically walk you through setup procedures, so answer its questions and fill out forms as necessary.
+For most new routers, you’ll be asked to create an app name (again, this is called an SSID) and password.
 Make sure this password is unique and secure, because anyone who has it can do all kinds of nasty things to your network.

-In some cases, you’ll be asked to enter the admin username and password.
-If you’re using a new router, there should be a sticker on the router or a piece of paper in the box that highlights the default username and password.
-If not, consult our list of default router passwords.
-Be sure to change the default later on.

-If the default usernames and password do not work, it’s likely that someone previously set up the router with a unique username and password, and that you need to reset it.
-How to do this varies from router to router, so consult your router’s official documentation if you can.
+WPA2 encryption is currently the standard for security and you should always choose it if given an option for your security protocol.
+Make sure you choose a long password, too, one that is distinct from the admin password you set earlier and ideally doesn’t include words from the dictionary or an easily guessed name (like the name of your pet).
+Afterwards, store it somewhere secure.

-Most routers, however, have a recessed reset button on the back.
+A used router, however, may already have a password and need to be reset.
+Most routers have a recessed reset button on the back.
 Holding down the “reset” button with a paperclip for at least 30 seconds will do the trick.
 Leave the power on, and wait for the router to rest.
-It should utilize the default settings when it restarts, meaning the default username and password will grant you access to the admin panel.
+It should utilize the default settings when it restarts, meaning the default username and password will now grant you access to settings.

-Assuming you’ve managed to connect to your router’s admin page, you’re ready to configure your wireless settings.

-Step 4: Set up your wireless network
+Step 4: Continue setting up your router

-The settings here can be overwhelming, but let’s get to the thing you’re likely looking for: Wi-Fi.
-On most routers, there will be a section devoted to this.
-Sometimes it’s called “Wireless,” sometimes it’s called “Wi-Fi,” and sometimes it’s even called “Radio.”
-Head to this section and don’t get too caught up on the exact terminology.

-Here, you should see a box labelled “SSID.”
-This allows you to choose a name for your wireless network.
-Try to pick something unique, so it doesn’t overlap with your neighbor’s wireless network.
+The router app should also allow you to set up other settings such as parental controls, automatic updates, and more.
+You can tweak these settings and more later from the app, but pay attention to the walkthrough and everything it teaches you.
+You should learn about guest access, monitoring activity, and more.
+When finished, the app will configure network settings and finish setting up your network.
+You can now explore the app at leisure to learn more.

 And you’re off!